Last will and testament of Adolf Hitler: Will

-Martin Bormann was nominated as the will's executor and was also "given full legal authority to make all decisions."
-The will was witnessed by Bormann, Joseph Goebbels, and Colonel Nicolaus von Below.
+Bormann was nominated as the will's executor and was also "given full legal authority to make all decisions."
+The will was witnessed by Bormann, Goebbels, and Colonel Nicolaus von Below.

 Testament

 The last political testament was signed at the same time as Hitler's last will, 04:00 on 29 April 1945.
+It was in two parts.
 The first part of the testament talked of his motivations in the three decades since volunteering in World War I, repeated his claim that neither he "nor anyone else in Germany wanted the war in 1939," stated his reasons for his intention to commit suicide, and praised and expressed his thanks to the German people for their support and achievements.
 Also included in the first testament are statements detailing his claim that he tried to avoid war with other states and attributed responsibility for it to "international Jewry and its helpers."
 He would not "forsake Berlin [...] even though the forces were too small to hold out."
-Hitler expressed his intent to choose death rather than "fall into the hands of enemies" and the masses in need of "a spectacle arranged by Jews."
+Hitler expressed his intent to choose death rather than "fall into the hands of enemies" and "the masses" in need of "a spectacle arranged by Jews."
 He concluded with a call to continue the "sacrifice" and "struggle."
 He expressed hope for a renaissance of the National Socialist movement with the realisation of a "true people's community (Volksgemeinschaft)."

-The second part of his testament lays out Hitler's intentions for the government of Germany and the Nazi Party after his death and details who was to succeed him.
+The second part of his testament lays out Hitler's intentions for the German government and the Nazi Party after his death and details who was to succeed him.
 He expelled Reichsmarschall Hermann Göring from the party and dismissed him from all of his state offices.
 He also cancelled the 1941 decree naming Göring as his successor in the event of his death.
 To replace him, Hitler named Großadmiral Karl Dönitz as President of the Reich and Supreme Commander of the Armed Forces.
 Reichsführer-SS and Interior Minister Heinrich Himmler was also expelled from the party and dismissed from all of his state offices for attempting to negotiate peace with the western Allies without Hitler's "knowledge" and against permission.
 Hitler declared both Himmler and Göring to be traitors.

 Hitler appointed the following as the new Cabinet and what he saw as the new leaders of the German nation: